lauri-hein/slate/source/includes/reference/_profile_webhooks.md

 `https://webhooks.example.com/balance-change` is a valid URL; `http://webhooks.example.com:8080/hook.php?type=balance` is not.

 You can have multiple subscriptions per event type though be mindful you will receive duplicate callbacks, one for each subscription.
 Find out more about webhook events [here](#webhook-events).

+If you will be dealing with multiple profiles in your integration, check out [***application webhooks***](#app-webhooks).
+You will have to subscribe only once and you will receive updates concerning all resources that were created in your application.

 ## Create